Dr. Peter Coco, Coordinator

 The New Music Ensemble offers a singular opportunity to perform works by faculty and student composers.
 For each of the past six years, a Hofstra faculty composer (Chandler Carter, Herbert Deutsch, Jason Hanley, Geoffrey Kidde, Charles Griffin, Ken Lampl) has written a piece specifically for the members and instrumentation of the group.
 The process of rehearsing with the composer enhances the learning process.
 The performance of the world premiere of a new work, especially one written expressly for the group, carries a unique responsibility and sense of history.

 Auditions for the New Music Ensemble take place during the first week of the fall semester.
-Audition sign-up sheets can be found in the New Academic Building, ground floor Music suite.
+Audition sign-up sheets can be found in the Joseph G. Shapiro Family Hall, ground floor Music suite.
 Audition repertoire need not include 20th- or 21st-century repertoire.
 Additional auditions, after the first week of the semester, may be arranged by appointment with Patricia Spencer.

 The Hofstra String Ensemble is a small string orchestra that plays major string repertoire.
 This ensemble is also able to collaborate with other chamber ensembles in the Music Department.
 The members meet the first week of classes at the Music 20 meeting to set up music distribution and rehearsal time.
 All string majors participate in the String Ensemble and can use it towards their Music 20 requirements.
 Non-majors are requested to see the director the first week of the fall semester about playing in the ensemble.
 They can also receive academic credit for their participation.